plewis/plewis.github.io/phylogenetics/lab-ggtree.md

 Most recently, the lead author of `ggtree` released a [comprehensive online book](https://yulab-smu.github.io/treedata-book/) on `ggtree`.

+## Using iTOL to make tree figures

+### Download a tree file

+:large_blue_diamond: Download [this tree file](https://gnetum.eeb.uconn.edu/courses/phylogenetics/lab/big-green-rbcl-tree.txt).

 ### References

 K Keegan, JD Lafontaine, N Wahlberg, D Wagner.
 2019.
 Towards resolving Amphipyrinae (Lepidoptera, Noctuoidea, Noctuidae): a massively polyphyletic taxon.
 Systematic Entomology 44:451-464.
 [DOI:10.1111/syen.12336](https://doi.org/10.1111/syen.12336)

 G Yu, D Smith, H Zhu, Y Guan, and TT Lam.
 2017. ggtree: an R package for visualization and annotation of phylogenetic trees with their covariates and other associated data.
 Methods in Ecology and Evolution 8:28-36.
 [DOI:10.1111/2041-210X.12628](https://doi.org/10.1111/2041-210X.12628)

-{% comment %}
 ### What to turn in

 Send _circletree.pdf_ and _bstree.pdf_ to Analisa in order to get credit for this lab.
-{% endcomment %}

 ## Acknowledgements

-This lab was developed by Kevin Keegan and only slightly modified later by Paul O. Lewis
+The ggtree part of this lab was developed by [Kevin Keegan](https://carnegiemuseums.org/carnegie-magazine/summer-2023/custodians-of-collections/) and only slightly modified later by Paul O. Lewis